Hall–Mills murder case: Jane Gibson, the "pig woman"

-Jane Gibson (ca 1870–1930) and her son William lived in an old barn that had been converted into living space, just off De Russey's Lane.
+Jane Gibson (ca 1870–1930) and her son William lived in an old barn that had been converted into living space, just off De Russey's Lane (now Franklin Boulevard).
 The press called her the "pig woman" because she raised hogs.
 She told the investigators that her dog was barking loudly about 9:00 pm on the night of the murder.
 She went outside of her house and saw a man standing in her cornfield.
 She rode her mule toward Easton Avenue to approach the man.
 As she got closer she saw that there were four people standing near a crab apple tree.
 She heard gunshots and one of the figures fell to the ground, presumably dead.
 She testified that a woman screamed "Don't!" three times.
 She said she turned her mule in the opposite direction and headed back to her house, then heard more gunshots; when she looked back at the tree, she saw a second person fall down, presumably dead.
 She testified that she had heard a woman shout the name "Henry."